davaya/sbom/SPDX-3.0/README.md

     * spdx-3.0.jidl - information model derived from the diagram
     * spdx-3.0-types.jidl - information referenced by, but not defined in, the diagram
     * spdx-license-enums-\<version\>.jidl - LicenseList and ExceptionList enumerations extracted from the master list
-    * spdx-3.0.json - JSON Schema for SPDX documents constructed from the IM and its references
+    * spdx-3.0_resolved.json - Complete JSON Schema for SPDX documents.
+Constructed from the IM and its references

 * [tests](tests) will contain JSON examples of good and bad SPDX3 documents, to check correctness and completeness of the IM.
 Additional data formats to follow.